Power Grab: Political Survival Through Extractive Resource Nationalization

 This chapter looks at the history of the National Iranian Oil Company (NIOC) and how its structure and operations are integrated with the Iranian state and the company's political masters.
 Using evidence from the Central Bank of Iran, the Ministry of Petroleum, and field interviews with former NIOC officials, I argue that NIOC's relationship with the state has shifted from a strategy of compliance under the Shah (1954-1979), to autonomy after the revolution (1979-2004) and back again to strict compliance in the Ahmadinejad era (2005-2012).
 This dynamic strategy corresponds with NIOC's performance: strong before the revolution, weak during the early period of the Islamic Republic, moderately successful in the 1990s, and inefficient during the Ahmadinejad period.
 Ultimately, my findings suggest that the root cause of NIOC's production woes is the company's lack of autonomy from the government.

 Does the absence of taxation lead to a lack of representation?
-The answer to this question is at the heart of decades of scholarly work on natural resource politics---notably the purported causal mechanism that links resource rents to the resilience of anti-democratic institutions.
-One microfoundation underpinning this mechanism is that taxes strengthen citizen demands for government accountability, whereas resource rents weaken such demands through the distribution of state-provided goods and hand-outs.
+The answer to this question is at the heart of decades of scholarly work on natural resource politics that links resource rents to the resilience of anti-democratic institutions.
+One microfoundation underpinning this mechanism is that taxes strengthen citizen demands for government accountability, whereas rents weaken such demands through the distribution of state-provided goods and hand-outs.
 I look to the next sequential step in this mechanism by shifting the focus from citizens to how leaders behave differently when taxes are replaced with resource wealth.
 In the context of Alaskan state politics, I show that the decision to repeal state taxes in 1980 and to distribute unconditional oil-to-cash transfers starting in 1982 prompted a decline in government responsiveness.
-To test whether citizen acquiescence drives this effect, I examine a natural experiment in the context of voting in the 1976 general election by recipients of the Longevity Bonus, a now-defunct conditional oil-to-cash transfer program that preceded the current Permanent Fund Dividend.
-These findings bear theoretical implications not only for the study of natural resource politics but also the broader study of the determinants of representative government.
+These findings bear theoretical implications for the study of natural resource politics and the broader study of the determinants of representative government.